open-mmlab/mmagic/configs/biggan/README.md

 |               BigGAN 128x128 Best IS               | ImageNet1k |  13.51(1328000)   | **129.07**(1328000) | [config](/configs/biggan/biggan_ajbrock-sn_8xb32-1500kiters_imagenet1k-128x128.py) | [model](https://download.openmmlab.com/mmgen/biggan/biggan_imagenet1k_128x128_b32x8_best_is_iter_1328000_20211111_122911-28c688bc.pth)\|[log](https://download.openmmlab.com/mmgen/biggan/biggan_imagenet1k_128x128_b32x8_1500k_20211111_122548-5315b13d.log.json) |
 | Note: `BigGAN-Deep` trained on `ImageNet1k` will come later. |            |                   |                     |                                                     |                                                       |

+### Note on reproducibility

+`BigGAN 128x128` model is trained with V100 GPUs and CUDA 10.1 and can hardly reproduce the result with A100 and CUDA 11.3.
+If you have any idea about the reproducibility, please feel free to contact with us.

 ## Converted weights

 Since we haven't finished training our models, we provide you with several pre-trained weights which have been evaluated.
 Here, we refer to [BigGAN-PyTorch](https://github.com/ajbrock/BigGAN-PyTorch) and [pytorch-pretrained-BigGAN](https://github.com/huggingface/pytorch-pretrained-BigGAN).